Income protection insurance

 Before you take out income protection, you should check if you are entitled to other benefits, which may mean you don’t need income protection insurance:

-- Social welfare disability benefit – a weekly payment you can get from the state.
+- Social welfare disability benefit: a weekly payment you may get from the State.
 It is not available if you are self-employed

 How much does it cost?